James Woolsey: Personal life

 Woolsey was married to Suzanne Haley Woolsey, but they divorced after 48 years.
-He married Nancye Miller, who is a registered foreign agent.
+He married Nancye Miller, who was a registered foreign agent.
 She died of cancer in March 2019.

 Woolsey is a descendant of George (Joris) Woolsey, one of the earliest settlers of New Amsterdam, and Thomas Cornell.

+According to the website Benzinga.com, James Woolsey's net worth was estimated to be more than $7 million as of 2024.